What’s The Cure For Depression And Anxiety?

 While meds don’t cure anxiety, they can help with symptoms so you can function well and feel better in your day-to-day life.

 Many types of medications are available.
-Because every person is different, your doctor may have to prescribe several different medications before finding the one that is right one for you.
+Because every person is different, your doctor may have to prescribe several different medications before finding the one that’s right for you.

-SSRIs -to help improve symptoms of depressed mood and anxiety.
+SSRIs are used to help improve symptoms of depressed mood and anxiety.
+Examples include:

-Paroxetine (Paxil) to treat OCD, Social Anxiety Disorder, and Depression.
+- Paroxetine (Paxil) is used to treat OCD, Social Anxiety Disorder, and Depression

-ANXIOLYTICS – to relieve anxiety and promote sleep.
+ANXIOLYTICS are used to relieve anxiety and promote sleep.
+An example is:

-Benzodiazepines are prescribed to treat different types of Anxiety Disorders, including panic disorder, Generalized Anxiety Disorder, and Social Anxiety Disorder.
+Benzodiazepines are used to help calm your mind.
+Doctors prescribe them to treat different types of Anxiety Disorders, including Panic Disorder, Generalized Anxiety Disorder, and Social Anxiety Disorder.

-Other resources for you to learn more about a cure for anxiety and depression:
+Other resources for learning more about depression and anxiety:

-Mental Health America (MHA) is a community-based nonprofit dedicated to people living with mental illness and promoting overall mental health.
+Mental Health America (MHA) is a community-based nonprofit that helps people living with mental illness.
+Its mission is to promote overall mental health.

 The Depression and Bipolar Support Alliance (DBSA) is a national peer-oriented mental health organization.
 Their mission is to provide support and education.